 It’s not just better for you to be out of jail, it’s better for your case.
 It allows you to go back to work so you can pay your bills and take care of the daily tasks you need to in order to think clearly and help me win your case, rather than just surviving.

-Call me at 502-371-7000 or e-mail for a free confidential consultation and get started getting out.
+Call today for a free confidential consultation and get started getting out.